araichev/vegehead/recipes/chocolate_chip_cookies.rst

 Directions
 ----------
 #.
-Preheat the oven to 175 |o| C.
+Preheat the oven to 180 |o| C.
 #.
 In a food processor, grind the dates, almonds, baking soda, salt, and vanilla into a fine mix.
 #.
 Add the coconut oil and egg, and blend for a few more seconds until mixed.
 #.
 Transfer the mix to a large bowl, and stir in the shredded coconut and chocolate chips.
 #.
-Shape the mix into roughly 12 cookies and place them on a baking sheet.
+Shape the mix into 12 cookies and place them on a baking tray.
 #.
 Bake until golden brown, roughly 15 minutes.